goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 An  Agentic Protocolis an extension of Sam Altman’s projection - that there will be a large number of two person unicorns.

-Before Getting into the Why of an Agentic Corporation I want to state what it is, outright:
+Before Getting into the Why of an Agentic Protocol I want to state what it is, outright:

 An  Agentic Protocol is a self-developing AI driven entity that aims to have no human employees.
 It generates cash flow by licensing IP or other technology products, facilitates network economics or speculates.
 It has its own native cryptocurrency token which 1] is the currency by which its products are sold or licensed which 2] allows human or AI users to participate in the upside of its financial activities 3] validates and pays for the opex of the system which is primarily compute, training and storage.

+### A Visualization of What Agentic Protocols Look Like
 Because Agentic Protocols are not something most people are familiar with - a quick visualization.

 Imagine a set of computer programs, interacting with one another acting as digital engineers.
 Controlled by a product manager - an open source GPT.
 This manager tells them what code to write.
 They iteratively test the code, using compute resources they buy from crypto protocols such as IONet.
 They store their output using storage protocols such as Filecoin or Arweave.
 Then sell the outputs to either other protocols or people.